SirMefju/Hangman/README.md

 * [Setup](#setup)
 * [Screenshot](#screenshot)
 ## General info
-This project is simple a simple game.
+This project is a simple game.
 ## Technologies
 Project is created with:
 * Android Studio 4.1.1